nwoltman/node-mysql-plus/README.md

 + [`indexes`](#indexes--arraystringstring)
 + [`spatialIndexes`](#spatialindexes--string)

-Note that [column definitions](#columndefinition) allow you to define these keys directly on the column.
-If you use that method of defining a key for a column, you should not define the key again using one of these properties.
+Note that [column definitions](#columndefinition) allow these keys to be defined directly on the column.
+If that method of defining a key for a column is used, the key should not be defined again using one of these properties (otherwise it will be duplicated).

 #### `primaryKey` : `string|string[]`